akleber/ecowitt2mqtt/README.md

                         The input unit system used by the device (default: imperial) --output-unit-system OUTPUT_UNIT_SYSTEM
-                        The unit system to use in output (default: imperial)
+                        The unit system to use in output (default: imperial) --pure-topics         Publish every data on its own topic with just its value
 ```
 ## Unit Systems